jparraporcar/crypto-dashboard-frontend/README.md

 This project uses a Continuous Deployment (CD) pipeline with AWS.
 In order to ensure that the frontend is deployed correctly on AWS, you need to follow these steps:

-1. **Backend Deployment:** First, the backend must be deployed.
+1. **Backend setup:** First.
 You can find the backend repo at [https://github.com/jparraporcar/crypto-dashboard-backend](https://github.com/jparraporcar/crypto-dashboard-backend).
 Follow the instructions there to deploy it correctly.

 2. **Defining Endpoints:** Once the backend is deployed, you need to define the endpoints in the `env.ts` file located in the `/src` directory of this repo (`crypto-dashboard-frontend`).

-The 4 endpoints received from the backend deployment must be declared as a strings as follows:
+The 5 endpoints received from the backend deployment must be declared as a strings as follows:

 ```
 export const loginApi='xxx'
 export const registerApi='xxx'
 export const priceVolumeDataApi='xxx'
 export const priceVolumeDataWindowApi='xxx'
+export const allSpotTickerNames='''xxx
 ```

 3. **AWS Secrets Configuration:** You need to set the appropriate AWS secrets in your GitHub repository.
 These secrets should include `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which correspond to your AWS account.